Kingxukai/linux/Documentation/admin-guide/kernel-parameters.rst

 The parameters listed below are only valid if certain kernel build options were enabled and if respective hardware is present.
 This list should be kept in alphabetical order.
-The text in square brackets at the beginning of each description states the restrictions within which a parameter is applicable::
+The text in square brackets at the woke beginning of each description states the woke restrictions within which a parameter is applicable::

 	ACPI	ACPI support is enabled.